HOPKINTON SCHOOL COMMITTEE

-- Because of the employee's own serious health condition that makes the employee unable to perform the essential functions of his/her position.
+Because of the employee's own serious health condition that makes the employee unable to perform the essential functions of his/her/their position.

 Additionally, an eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member, as defined in P.L.
 110-181, Section 585(a), who is recovering from a serious illness or injury sustained in the line of duty on active duty is entitled to up to 26 weeks of leave in a single 12-month period to care for the service member.

 A "serious health condition" means an illness, injury, impairment, or physical or mental condition that involves either: (1) inpatient care, including any period of incapacity or any subsequent treatment; or (2) continuing treatment by a health care provider.
 Further explanation of circumstances constituting a "serious health condition" is contained in the Medical Leave Certification Form that must be completed by a health care provider to certify the need for leave.

 Employees eligible for FMLA leave are regular full-time or regular part-time employees who have completed at least twelve months of service with the School Department and have worked a minimum of 1,250 hours in the 12-month period preceding the commencement date of the leave.

 Leave Entitlement and Duration